 LightKey is a program I’ve been watching for a while now and it often refers itself as lighting control Mac style.

-In this post, we are going to take a close look into LightKey.
+In this post, we are going to take a close look at LightKey.
 I’m going to share a full and honest review of the system, the good and the bad.
 My goal is to show you how to get started with LightKey so that you can decide if it is right for you because the lighting console will be the heart of your set up.

 When launching Lightkey you will be brought to the splash screen.
 This is the screen that you will be brought to regardless if you are purchasing it or trying the demo version.

 With any program, I would highly recommend checking out the demo version to see if you would like it or not.
 You can check out the demo version here!